DZRR

+MOR 103.1 Baguio Final logo 2018 to 2020.

-DZRR (pronounced as DZ-double-R; 103.1 FM), broadcasting as MOR 103.1 For Life!, was a radio station owned and operated by the ABS-CBN Corporation.
+DZRR (103.1 FM) was a radio station owned and operated by the ABS-CBN Corporation.
 Its studio was located at the ABS-CBN Broadcast Center, #59 First Road, Quezon Hill Proper, Baguio.
 Its transmitter was located atop Mt.
 Sto.
 Tomas, Tuba, Benguet.

 History

 DZRR was first launched on August 1, 1989, as "Radio Romance," making ABS-CBN's first FM station outside Metro Manila.
 It simulcasts its Manila feed.

 In 1992, it was converted into local programming, making it the only station to locally use the Radio Romance tagline.
 In 1995, it became ABS-CBN Star Radio.
-In 1996, launch AMCARA Broadcasting Network in MOR Baguio 103.1.
 In 1997, it became ABS-CBN Radio after ABS-CBN restructured its RNG FM stations.
 In 1998, it temporarily became Prostar along with Dagupan station.
 In 1999, it returned the ABS-CBN Radio tagline under ABS-CBN for Life.

 In 2001, it became MOR My Only Radio; henceforth, the station launched its programming on the same callsign.

 On May 5, 2020, the station, along with the other My Only Radio stations, went off the air due to the cease and desist order of the National Telecommunications Commission following the shutdown of ABS-CBN broadcasting.
 It currently operates as an online platform.